 And perhaps I should ponder more - try to offer some further arguments and philosophies here about photography as art or memory or why we bother to share anything we do at all.
 Some psychological standpoint (there are many).
 Write it all down, dissect and tease apart and back together again any ideas I might have.
 But I am not that far gone in this thinking for myself, and certainly don't have the prowess to offer anyone else anything you can't read in more detail and better thought out than I could put down into words.

-Don't worry about the sharing.
-Find something you like, find a moment you might want to keep sacred for a time, point the lens.
+Find something that catches your eye, create a photo journal of your life as you live it now or find a moment you might want to keep sacred for a time.

 You may have noticed that I use works from some of my favourite artists to accompany my thoughts.
 Going forward, I am going to use my film photography.
 A way of forging a connection between my two creative loves and, perhaps, you.